Contributing to django CMS¶

 - Open a pull request.

-And at any point in that process, you can add: discuss discuss discuss, because it’s always useful for everyone to pass ideas around and look at thngs together.
+And at any point in that process, you can add: discuss discuss discuss, because it’s always useful for everyone to pass ideas around and look at things together.

 Running and writing tests is really important: a pull request that lowers our testing coverage will only be accepted with a very good reason; bug-fixing patches must demonstrate the bug with a test to avoid regressions and to check that the fix works.

 We have an IRC channel, our django-cms-developers email list, and of course the code reviews mechanism on GitHub - do use them.

 Perhaps considered “boring” by hard-core coders, documentation is sometimes even more important than code!
 This is what brings fresh blood to a project, and serves as a reference for old timers.
-On top of this, documentation is the one area where less technical people can help most - you just need to write semi-decent English.
-People need to understand you.
-We don’t care about style or correctness.
+On top of this, documentation is the one area where less technical people can help most - you just need to write simple, unfussy English.
+Elegance of style is a secondary consideration, and your prose can be improved later if necessary.

 Documentation should be:

 - accessible - you should assume the reader to be moderately familiar with Python and Django, but not anything else.
 Link to documentation of libraries you use, for example, even if they are “obvious” to you

 Also, contributing to the documentation will earn you great respect from the core developers.
 You get good karma just like a test contributor, but you get double cookie points.
 Seriously.
 You rock.